Blue Eye Albania – Why & how to visit this beautiful place!

 The Blue Eye Albania is located in the south of Albania, near the coastal city of Saranda.
 From Saranda, it takes 30 minutes to travel to the Blue Eye.
 The Blue Eye is not in the city itself, but along one of the roads that leads out of Saranda.

 From Saranda, you need to drive along the road to the city Gjirokastra.
 After 30 minutes, you will see a signage that directs you to the Blue Eye.
 You can get from Saranda to the Blue Eye by bus, by taxi or by car.

 To get to the Blue Eye, you need to take the bus from Saranda to Gjirokaster.
 There is no direct bus, which only goes to the Blue Eye.
 Therefore, the bus to Gjirokaster is your only option.

-You can get on the bus to Gjirokastra in the centre of Saranda.
-The bus station is next to the ruins in Saranda’s centre.
+You can get on the bus to Gjirokastra in the center of Saranda.
+The bus station is next to the ruins in Saranda’s center.
 Which is at the intersection of Rruga Flamurit and Rruga Skanderbeg.
 There is a bus departure to Gjirokaster every hour.